tox-rs/tox-human/src/groupchat_packets.md

 --------- | ------
 variable  | Title (UTF-8 C string)

-Sent by anyone who is member of group.
+Sent by anyone who is member of conference.

-This packet is used to change the title of group chat.
+This packet is used to change the title of conference.

 When a peer receives this packet then:

 - if the title equal to existing one then
     - return.
 - else
-    - update title of group chat.
+    - update title of conference.

 #### Chat message packet (0x40)